 In his spare time James enjoys getting after it in the weight room and in some serious sprint workouts as well as spending time with his two children and his wife, Emily.

-Any performance coach you work with at AXIS has the following MINIMUM qualifications: (Coaches for adults may have a different set of credentials in accordance with the unique needs of that population)
+Any performance coach you work with at AXIS has the following minimum qualifications:

 - Industry related bachelor's or master's degree or a history of strength and conditioning experience